Derek A. Applewhite

 Chromosome Structure and Function.
-Investigation of elements needed for chromosome stability, in particular telomeres, using contemporary studies of telomere metabolism, regulation of telomere length, and the role telomeres play in cellular senescence and cancer.
+Investigation of elements needed for chromosome stability, using contemporary studies of telomere metabolism, regulation of telomere length, and the role telomeres play in cellular senescence and cancer.
 Prior coursework in genetics or cell biology is required.

 Developmental Neurobiology.
-An exploration of our current understanding of how brains and eyes form that focuses on the visual system.
-With an emphasis on the transition from proliferation towards differentiation, our investigations will focus on size determination, neuronal connectivity, regeneration, and cancer.
+An exploration of our current understanding of how brains and eyes form, focusing on the visual system.
+Our investigations will focus on patterning, size determination, neuronal connectivity, regeneration, stem cells, and cancer.
+This course includes a writing component.
 Examples of developmental diseases will provide context.
-A course in cellular and/or developmental biology is required.
+This course includes a writing component.